gmarziou/jhipster-ionic/README.md

 ### Project structure

 - JHipster: organized by feature, a folder can contain a state, a controller and a template.
+Generic components (filters, directives, services) are stored in 'components' folder.
-- Generator-M: organized by module and type, all stats are defined in one file per module (e.g. main.js)
+- Generator-M: organized by module and type, all states are defined in one file per module (e.g. main.js)

 ### Modules